 Games & Controllers

-You can’t play a video game without a controller, but the good news is that you can pick whatever controller you want or even make your own.
-Simply changing the input method can radically alter the way a game is experienced.
-These devices celebrate what becomes possible when you decide to break out from the confines of the D-pads, triggers, bumpers, analog sticks, and buttons.
+are the defining ingredients of digital play experiences.
+Simply changing the input method on a controller can radically alter the way a game is approached.
+The devices here celebrate what becomes possible when you breakaway from the confines of screens, D-pads, triggers, bumpers, analog sticks, and buttons.

 Super Sequence Fighter